YibinLong/Calories-to-Cost/README.md

-# calories-to-cost
+# Calories to Cost

-Shows the most efficient calorie-per-dollar foods in McDonalds Canada.
+Calculates the most efficient calorie-per-dollar foods in McDonalds Canada.